lalaithion/MonadPaper/monads.md

 First of all, while basic regular expressions can only handle regular languages, Parsing Combinators can match context sensitive languages.
 However, this is rarely important in practice, because most "regular expressions" in modern languages are likewise extended to be able to parse more complex languages.

 Secondly, Parsing Combinators are more readable than regular expressions.
 Although regular expressions excel at concise and quick patterns, they can quickly become hard to read, like the following regular expression for floating point numbers: `[-+]?
 [0-9]* \.?
 [0-9]+ ([eE] [-+]?
 [0-9]+)?`.
-While this is concise and accurate, it nevertheless is hard to read, and impossible to understand if you don't already know regular expressions.
+While this is concise and accurate, it is nevertheless hard to read, and impossible to understand if you don't already know regular expressions.
 And the example above is fairly simple.

 Thirdly, Parsing Combinators allow for more than simple matching and finding substrings.
 Parsing Combinators allow you to transform the result of a match without leaving the Parsing Combinator; for instance, we could write a Parsing Combinator that found IP addresses in a text file, and then resolved the IP addresses into domain names, and then returned a list of the domain names, instead of simply returning the strings that matched.

 Fourthly, Parsing Combinators can take advantage of compile time type checking in typed languages.
 While this isn't possible in Python, it is in many other languages.
 For example, the regular expression `[` is invalid; but most statically typed languages can't determine that it is invalid until runtime.
 Parsing Combinators, on the other hand, don't throw runtime exceptions like that; the information they encode is within the language itself, and therefore, they are checked at compile time to be valid.

+Fifthly, they can be really fast.
+It's rare that a high level, very abstract language can claim to be as fast as low level languages, but there are cases when parsers written with the Parser Combinator Monad can rival or even beat the speed of parsers written in custom C. Obviously, the one I wrote for this next section is optimized for readability and not speed, but the interface is basically the same.

 ## The Code